cdluminate/tasque/README.md

 <!-- ![tqls1](tqls1.png) -->

 Tasque (Task Queue) is a simple workload manager for single-node usage that can be used out-of-box.
 It is resource-aware (e.g. CPU, Memory, GPU, Video Memory), and can automatically schedule the submitted jobs in a sensible way.
 It is much more light-weight compared to cluster workload managers such as Slurm and PBS, while being much smarter than a casually rushed script using tmux, screen, or alike.
+Tasque is written by the author for scheduling batches of machine learning experiments (e.g. caffe, pytorch, tensorflow).

 Tasque has the following characteristics:
 1. Submitted jobs (command lines) will be automatically scheduled to run when